Install VirtualBox on RHEL, CentOS, AlmaLinux, Rocky Linux or Oracle Linux

-This how-to is about installing VirtualBox on CentOS.
-Provided instructions should also work on Scientific Linux and Red Hat Enterprise Linux (RHEL).
+This how-to is about installing VirtualBox on Red Hat Enterprise Linux (RHEL).
+Provided instructions should also work on CentOS, AlmaLinux, Rocky Linux or Oracle Linux.

 It is possible to install VirtualBox from rpm packages, which can be downloaded on the VirtualBox Linux downloads page.
 However, a yum-style repository is also provided – we’ll use the latter.

 Before installing VirtualBox, one should install DKMS, as VirtualBox will build its own kernel module.
-If you didn’t install RPMForge, please follow this tutorial first.
 This howto also supposes that you have added yourself to the sudoers list (of course, you may as well use su or log in as root).

 DKMS has some important dependencies like gcc and kernel-devel.
 Use the following command line to install DKMS and its dependancies:

 Once DKMS an its dependencies are installed, we can download and add the repo file to /etc/yum.repos.d/: